bradwestness/bradwestness.github.io/_posts/2016-12-16-facebook-admits-it-has-a-problem.md

 ![An untrustworthy website]({{ site.baseurl }}content/images/website_untrustworthy.png)

 Contrast that with what the browser does with an *un-trustworthy* website.
-The whole viewport goes red wiht a stern warning that you probably don't want to trust this site.
+The whole viewport goes red with a stern warning that you probably shouldn't trust this site.
 Rather than a green padlock in the address bar, there is an icon denoting *danger* and the **https** portion of the URL is struck out.